Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 Below is a detailed rundown of each policy, but for now let’s briefly compare them and discuss which one is for you!

-This is a quick table showing the differences between the two policies that can be found on SafetyWings website.
+This is a quick table showing the differences between the two Nomad Insurance plans. (insert table from Google Docs here)

 Each one of these policies has advantages and disadvantages, and it all depends on what you want cover for.

-If you want comprehensive health insurance that will cover more than just emergencies, it’s worth covering the Remote Health policy.
+If you want comprehensive health insurance that will cover more than just emergencies, it’s worth opting for the Complete plan.

-If you have a pre-existing condition (some are covered on the remote health policy) or think you may require regular medical care or health checks, it’s a great option.
+If you're planning to spend a lot of time away and think you may require regular medical care or health checks, it’s a great option.

 Not only does it cover a variety of illnesses including cancer, but it covers you worldwide.
-It’s the perfect health insurance for digital nomads and remote workers.
+This makes it the perfect health insurance for digital nomads and remote workers.

 However, it’s a big commitment as it’s an annual policy and doesn’t come cheap to people over the age of 50.